 1. Must submit a TOEFL score of 85 or higher.Graduate degrees in the School of Music require a high level of reading, writing, and speaking ability.
 If you cannot submit an official score of 85+ by December 1, 2018, please do not apply.
 Although the Graduate School offers to waive this requirement for U.S. degree holders, the School of Music does not grant waivers.
 Please contact James (below) with questions.

 2. Must complete the Financial Statement.
 If you are admitted to the Graduate School, you will be asked to complete a Financial Statement showing possession of sufficient funds to cover tuition and living expenses for one year.Click herefor the current amount required.
 Funding stipends in the School of Music will cover most, but not all, of these expenses.

 You do not need to apply for funding.
 All candidates for the graduate program are considered for funding awards.
 Graduate funding comes in the form of a Teaching Assistantship, Fellowship, or partial tuition credit.

 Short answer: Both applications and all materials, including tests scores, are due on December 1.

 Long answer: PLAN AHEAD!
 There is a 2-3 day waiting period between submission of the Graduate School application and completion of the School of Music application, due to technical processing that needs to happen at the Graduate School.
 If you wait until November 30 to submit your Graduate School application, you will most likely not receive your School of Music application link until December 2, which means all of your materials will technically be late.
-You will not be penalized for this delay, but faculty WILL begin reviewing applications on December 1, and an incomplete file will not make a good impression.
+You will not be penalized for this delay, but faculty WILL begin reviewing applications on December 1.
 You will not be allowed to submit your Graduate School application after 11:59 PM on December 1.

 2. Do I need to send official transcripts?